Africa, here we come!

 Finally we actually make it to the Cape of Good Hope.
 Here we take the obligatory picture standing behind the sign.
 Afterwards we climb the hill up to the light house, take in the view and take a lot of photos.

 On the way back we stop at the Botanical Gardens to admire all that grows here in the Cape area.
 The walk through the botanical gardens goes along a very steep trail.
-Gepke wishes to photograph Proteas, the national flower of South Africa, at the highest point in the Gardens.
+Gepke wishes to photograph Proteas, the national flower of South Africa, which are of course at the highest point in the Gardens.
 We had agreed on an hour at the gardens with James, but we get lost and arrive 20 minutes late.
 He does not appear to be upset, after all this is a private tour!

-We arrive back at the Lady Hamilton in time to have dinner at Miller’s Thumb, a good choice for the food turns out to be pretty special.
+We arrive back at the Lady Hamilton in time to have dinner at Miller’s Thumb; a good choice as the food turns out to be pretty special.
 No real menu other than: choose your meat or fish and how you want it prepared.
 The staff is very friendly and seems to know many of the locals that come to eat at the restaurant.
 This is usually a good indicator of a fine restaurant.

 Today is our flight back home, but not until later in the afternoon.
-We book a day pass on the Hop-On-Hop-Off bus of Cape Town.
+So we book a day pass on the Hop-On-Hop-Off bus of Cape Town.
 Our intention is just to sit on it the whole ride and take in the sites.
 But when the bus returns after only 20 minutes, it becomes clear to us we’re on the wrong bus.
 So we switch from the yellow “Downtown Tour”, to the red “City Tour”.

 This time we get what we expected.
 It’s mostly an opportunity to take pictures we may have missed yesterday, on our tour to Cape of Good Hope with James.

 Flying back home